 To become a Texas Master Naturalist, each volunteer:

-- goes through an approved training program with at least 40 hours of combined field and classroom instruction, plus 8 hours of approved advanced training
+- must successfully complete an approved training program with at least 40 hours of combined field and classroom instruction, plus 8 hours of approved advanced training

-- donates 40 hours of volunteer service back to the state and community.
-Trainees can complete their 40 hours of volunteer service and 8 hours of advanced training within a year after their initial training.
+- donates at least 40 hours of volunteer service back to the state and community.
+Trainees can complete their 40 hours of volunteer service and 8 hours of advanced training within a year after completion of their initial training.

-- completes another 8 hours of advanced training and donates 40 hours of volunteer service every year after the first one.
+- after the first year, complete another 8 hours of advanced training and donates 40 hours of volunteer service to maintain their certification as a Master Naturalist.

 Each of the items about must be completed through an official Master Naturalist chapter.